chrfriese123/IoTcontroller/README.md

 To reduce the risk, high voltage line are placed on the backside, covered by components.
 Low voltage and signal lines are placed as much as possible of the frontside.

 ### Firmware
-To operate the ESP system, the open-source firmware Tasmota is used.
+To operate the ESP system, the open-source firmware Tasmota is used (https://tasmota.github.io/docs/).
 For the majority of the controllers the standard firmware is suitable.
 Although some cases need a dedicated version to enable operation of RGB LED stripes, read specific I2C sensors or read the power & water meters.

 ### Preparation
 The bare PCB is produced by a Chinese manufacturer.
 Assembly is done manually, first the SMD components and the ESP8266 module.
 Then a system check and programming is performed.
 Finally, the through hole components are soldered.